mitre/fieldmanual/sphinx-docs/Parsers.md

 CALDERA uses parsers to extract facts from command output.
-A common use case is to allow operations to take gathered information and feed it into future abilities and decisions - for example, a discovery ability that looks for sensitive files can output file paths, which will then be parsed into file path facts, and a subsequent ability can take those file paths and use them to stage the sensitive files in a staging directory.
+A common use case is to allow operations to take gathered information and feed it into future abilities and decisions - for example, a discovery ability that looks for sensitive files can output file paths, which will then be parsed into file path facts, and a subsequent ability can use those file paths to stage the sensitive files in a staging directory.

 Parsers can also be used to create facts with relationships linked between them - this allows users to associate facts together, such as username and password facts.